It's time to talk about your bowels.

 With inflammatory bowel disease on the rise across the world, it’s important to open up and discuss your bowel issues with your primary care provider.
 They can help you rule out the multitude of other conditions that may appear to be IBD.

 If your provider suspects inflammatory bowel disease — or other serious bowel problems — they’ll refer you to a gastroenterologist for further testing.
-With modern diagnostic tools and treatment approaches, there are more arrows in the quiver to address your symptoms, treat your bowel inflammation and improve your quality of life.
+With modern diagnostic tools and treatment approaches, there are many options to address your symptoms, treat your bowel inflammation and improve your quality of life.